nf-core/sopa/docs/usage.md

 ## Sopa parameters

+You'll also need to choose some Sopa parameters.

+The first option (recommended) is to use an existing `-profile` (see the existing profiles further).

-You'll also need to choose some Sopa parameters that you'll provide to Nextflow via the `-params-file` option.
+The second option is to provide the parameters to Nextflow via the `-params-file` option.
 You can find existing Sopa parameter files [here](https://github.com/gustaveroussy/sopa/tree/main/workflow/config), and follow the [corresponding README instructions](https://github.com/gustaveroussy/sopa/blob/main/workflow/config/README.md) of to get your `-params-file` argument.

 For instance, if you have Xenium data and want to run Sopa with `proseg`, you can use: